Dental Assisting — Lincoln

 Day, Afternoon, Evening Programs

-Total Semester Credit Hours | 41.0 |
+Total Semester Credit Hours | 33.5 |

 ---|---|

-Instructional Hours | 1200 |
+Instructional Hours | 960 |

-Weeks to Complete — Day | Approximately 51 weeks (including holidays and scheduled breaks) |
+Weeks to Complete — Day | Approximately 42 weeks (including holidays and scheduled breaks) |

-Weeks to Complete — Afternoon | Approximately 72 weeks (including holidays and scheduled breaks) |
+Weeks to Complete — Afternoon | Approximately 42 weeks (including holidays and scheduled breaks) |

-Weeks to Complete — Evening | Approximately 72 weeks (including holidays and scheduled breaks) |
+Weeks to Complete — Evening | Approximately 42 weeks (including holidays and scheduled breaks) |

 Program Objective

-The Dental Assisting program is designed to prepare the student with a strong foundation on which to build a successful career as a competent entry-level dental assistant.
+The Dental Assistant program is designed to prepare the student with a strong foundation on which to build a successful career as a competent entry-level dental assistant.
 A well-rounded curriculum offers the student knowledge and skills in the technical areas of preventive dentistry, four-handed dentistry, chair side assisting with emphasis in diagnostics, operative, fixed prosthodontics, pediatric dentistry, orthodontic procedures, endodontic procedures, surgical procedures, and expanded functions, and dental radiology.
 Because of the wide range of opportunities for the graduate, the program also focuses on the business aspects of a dental practice including practice management.

-This program prepares students for certification testing, although there is no guarantee of passing the certification test and passing the test is not a graduation requirement.
+Students are encouraged to sit for the Radiation Health and Safety (RHS), and Infection Control (ICE) Exam.
+This program prepares for certification testing, although there is no guarantee of passing the certification test and passing the test is not a graduation requirement.

-Courses
+Foundation Courses

 -